HimanshuMahajan7/Spring/Spring/00_Overview.md

     * Python -> DJango, Flask
     * Salesforce -> Lightening

-`Note`: Frameworks will be developed using Programing Languages only.
+`Note`: Frameworks will be developed using Programming Languages only.

 ### Boiler Plate Code / Redundant Code?
-* If we are  writing same code fo multiple times then it is called as Boiler Plate / Redundent Code.
+* If we are  writing same code fo multiple times then it is called as Boiler Plate / Redundant Code.

 ### Application Architecture?
 1. Monolith AArchitecture